shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/3_Material (Angular)/Angular_Material.md

 - then we need to initialize the `public dialouge:MatDialouge` in the constuctor.

-- To open the dialouge we can create an function which will be called on button click and in side function `this.dialouge.open(componentName)`.
+- To open the dialouge we can create an function which will be called on button click and in side function `this.dialouge.open(componentName, config)`.

 **Structure :-**